TheWover/ProcessManager/README.md

 # ProcessManager
 ps-like .NET Assembly for enumerating processes on the current machine or a remote machine.
+Has the unique feature of telling you whether each process is managed (has the CLR loaded).
+Compatibly with .NET v3.5.

+All enumeration is done with only built-in .NET APIs and PInvoke, rather than any third-party libraries or usage of WMI.

 ![Alt text](https://github.com/TheWover/ProcessManager/blob/master/img/usage.JPG?raw=true "General Usage")